aleph2c/miros/doc/reading_diagrams.rst

 Samek.

 But do you need to read these books before you use UML?
-No, because we are not going to treat UML as a formal language, but rather something to sketch with.
+No, because we are not going to treat UML as a formal computer language with mathematical semantics.
+We will use UML as something to sketch with.
 The formal language we will use is Python.

 This section should give you enough information so that you can make your own pictures.